 How to Apply

-- A cover letter, on letterhead, explaining what the educational purpose is and how it is related to park resources.
-(A general statement that the visit is for “educational purposes” is insufficient.)
-If your group is using a commercial tour company, the group (not the company) must apply for the fee waiver, and must state how the tour supports the curriculum.
+- A signed and completed copy of the Education Reservation Request Form (formerly known as the Academic Fee Waiver Application).
+If your group is using a commercial tour company, the group (not the company) must apply for the fee waiver and must state how the tour supports the curriculum.

 - Current, official documentation of eligibility such as described above.
-It is insufficient to merely state or imply this on the organization’s letterhead.
+It is insufficient to merely state or imply this on the application.
 Your fee waiver request cannot be approved without one of these documents.

 Mail or email all documentation to: